kimdoanh89/doanhluong.me/_posts/2020-07-18-Mega-lab-part1.markdown

 - IP Adressing:
 {% include figure image_path="/assets/02_mega_lab/images/00_ip_addressing.png" %}

 ## 1.1.
-Refine the initial topology
+Define the initial topology
-The topology is refined as in figure below.
+The topology is defined as in figure below.

 The topology is built with three layers: ACCESS, CORE, and EDGE.

 {% include figure image_path="/assets/02_mega_lab/images/00_initial_topology_v2.png" %}

-### Configure EDGE router:
+### Configure EDGE router
 The steps are as follow:
 - Generate RSA key for ssh connection
 - config e0/0: 192.168.134.101